cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 In cases of collusion, various types of misbehaviour can be performed by the validators, such as:

-- Incorrect executions to break protocol rules in order to steal funds.
+* Incorrect executions to break protocol rules in order to steal funds.
-- Liveness attacks to halt the chain or censor transactions.
+* Liveness attacks to halt the chain or censor transactions.
-- Oracle attacks to falsify information used by the chain logic.
+* Oracle attacks to falsify information used by the chain logic.

-Currently, these type of attack aren't handled in PSS, leaving the malicious validators unpunished.
+Currently, these types of attacks aren't handled in PSS, leaving the malicious validators unpunished.

 A potential solution is to use fraud proofs.
 This technology allows proving incorrect state transitions of a chain without a full node.
  However, this is a complex technology, and there is no framework that works for Cosmos chains to this day.